lakshaykamat/sde-notes/Development/Backend/Nodejs/Interview Questions.md

-Here are some important Node.
-Js interview questions along with their answers to help you prepare for your upcoming interview:

 ### 1. **What is Node.
 Js?**
    **Answer**:
    Node.
 Js is a runtime environment that allows developers to execute JavaScript code on the server-side.
 It is built on the V 8 JavaScript engine, which is also used by Google Chrome, and uses an event-driven, non-blocking I/O model, making it efficient and scalable for building web applications.